Funding opportunity

 Guidance

 When outlining the usage for your application, you should ensure that your figures are realistic and based on user demand.
 The usage figures should be based on this specific equipment and specification and not broader use of the facility.
-Ensure that you have sufficient users that need the particular specifications of the requested machine.
+Ensure that you have sufficient users that need the specifications of the requested machine.

-Within this section you can also demonstrate elements of your responses in visual form if relevant.
+You may demonstrate elements of your responses in visual form if relevant.
+Further details are provided in the Funding Service.

 What the assessors are looking for in your response